GoogleChromeLabs/pwacompat/README.md

 * normally named `manifest.webmanifest` (although some folks name it `manifest.json`)
 * referenced from all pages on your site like `<link rel="manifest" href="path/to/manifest.webmanifest" />`
-* and should look a bit like this-
+* and should look a bit like this:

 ```js
 {